tomasbanik/zmok-io.github.io/docs/README.md

 > Unlimited, Fast, Fault Tolerant Ethereum JSON-RPC/WS API

 ## Getting Started
-Getting started with ZMOK (https://zmok.io) takes just a few minutes once you’ve  [connect your wallet](https://zmok.io/wallet).
+Getting started with ZMOK (https://zmok.io) takes just a few minutes once you’ve  [connected your wallet](https://zmok.io/wallet).

 Seamlessly access Ethereum via the ZMOK load-balanced nodes and smart architecture the same way you would via your own nodes.
 We have built services and APIs around [JSON RPC](https://github.com/ethereum/wiki/wiki/JSON-RPC) over HTTPS that you can use with your favorite libraries and frameworks, on Ethereum networks - Mainnet, Ropsten, Rinkeby and Mainnet enhanced with Front-running.